Need to talk? Call 1800 882 436.

 Key facts

-• Fragile X is the most common inherited cause of intellectual disability, and also the most common genetic cause of autism.
+• Fragile X is the most common inherited cause of intellectual disability and the most common genetic cause of autism.

-• It is caused by a faulty gene in one of your X chromosomes.
+• It is caused by a faulty gene (mutation) on one of your X chromosomes.

-• Symptoms of fragile X syndrome include speech and language delays, intellectual disabilities and learning difficulties, as well as behavioural and emotional problems.
+• Symptoms may include speech delays, intellectual disabilities, learning difficulties, and behavioural or emotional problems.

-• Fragile X has no cure, but there are effective treatments.
+• Fragile X has no cure, but there are interventions that can help manage living with fragile X.

 What is fragile X syndrome?

-People with fragile X syndrome have intellectual disability, behavioural and learning difficulties, as well as certain physical characteristics.
-Fragile X syndrome is the most common inherited cause of intellectual disability, and also the most common genetic cause of autism.
+Fragile X syndrome is the most common inherited cause of intellectual disability and the most common genetic cause of autism.

 What are the symptoms of fragile X syndrome?